meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 This project integrates a bot that helps us manage pull requests merging.<br>
 _[Read more about this](https://github.com/meilisearch/integration-guides/blob/main/resources/bors.md)._

-### Release on Github and npm
+### Release on GitHub and npm

-This repository uses the [changesets](https://github.com/Noviny/changesets) library to handle the version updates and the publishing on Github and `npm`.
+This repository uses the [changesets](https://github.com/Noviny/changesets) library to handle the version updates and the publishing on GitHub and `npm`.

-When PR's are merged on `main`, they trigger the [`release` CI](./.github/workflows/publish.yml).
+When PRs are merged on `main`, they trigger the [`release` CI](./.github/workflows/publish.yml).
 This CI creates a PR titled `Version Packages` containing all the version updates and changelogs of the impacted packages.
 The PR updates the versions and the changelogs based on the `changesets` that were previously pushed on main (see [changeset section](#changesets)).

-To release on Github and `npm` you must merge the `Version packages` PR.
-This will trigger the publishing action and create the Github and `npm` releases for all affected packages.
+To release on GitHub and `npm` you must merge the `Version packages` PR.
+This will trigger the publishing action and create the GitHub and `npm` releases for all affected packages.

 See more in depth explaination on [versioning](https://github.com/changesets/changesets/blob/main/docs/command-line-options.md#version), [publishing](https://github.com/changesets/changesets/blob/main/docs/command-line-options.md#publish) and the [changesets github-action](https://github.com/changesets/action).

-If you were previously on `pre-release mode`, do not forget to create a PR exiting the pre-release mode by doing `yarn changeset pre exit` and then merge it to main.
+If you merged a beta branch, that was released, into main, you were probably in the `changesets` [pre-release](https://github.com/changesets/changesets/blob/main/docs/prereleases.md) mode (see section on [releasing a beta](#release-a-beta-version)).
+If the `pre.json` file is present in the `.changesets` folder, you need to exit that mode.
+This is possible by running `yarn changeset pre exit`.
+Once done, create a PR with the changes and merge it to main.

 #### Codesandbox update
 Once the version is available on npm, please update the instant-meilisearch version used in the different Code-Sandboxes we provide: